The name “Shih Tzu” means little lion, but there’s nothing fierce about this dog breed. This pooch is a lover, not a hunter.

 - A portosystemic liver shunt is a congenital abnormality in which blood vessels allow blood to bypass the liver.
 As a result, the blood is not cleansed by the liver as it should be.
 Surgery is usually the best treatment.

-- Snuffles mayplague the Shih Tzu because teething tends to be difficult.
+- Snuffles may plague the Shih Tzu because teething tends to be difficult.
 At about four months, the gums swell; since the gums are directly under those pushed-in noses, there isn't a lot of room.
 Puppies may snort, snuffle, snore loudly, or wheeze during this time, and may even have a clear nasal drainage.

 Recommended daily amount: 1/2 to 1 cup of high-quality dry food a day

-NOTE: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+NOTE: How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-Coat, Color and Grooming
+Coat Color And Grooming

 The long, silky Shih Tzu coat is gorgeous, and it comes in many colors: black, black and white, gray and white, or red and white.
 A white tip on the tail and a white blaze on the forehead are highly prized.